DougAtGrafbase/blog-test/README.md

 This repo contains the source code for a Grafbase project that manages a blog.

+The project is on hold until we get auth working and I can work the code into a framework (NodeJS?).

 The schema in *grafbase/schema.graphql* defines types defined for a user, a post, and a comment, all based on the Grafbase template at